District Textbook Policies & Procedures

 - Site Secretary or TC must sign for delivery and keep copy for site records.
 Shipping/Receiving will return signed copy for file at VLC.

 - ORDERS DIRECTLY FROM PUBLISHER: If textbook orders arrive directly from publisher, check each shipment against against packing slip and against original Requisition to verify that the order is complete.

-- COMPLETE ORDER: If the order is complete, the send the "site copy" of Requisition, signed Orange slip, AND packing slip to Maria Figueroa for payment processing.
-Maria files copy and sends Orange slip to Accounts Payable department.
+- COMPLETE ORDER: If the order is complete, send the "site copy" of packing slip to Robin Berger a for payment processing.

 - INCOMPLETE OR DISCREPANCY ORDERS: TC confirm discrepancy and reconcile with publisher.
 Request assistance (Jayne) if needed.

 How do I order NON-ADOPTED supplemental instructional materials?

 Supporting materials not under the base program list may be purchased with site funds.
 Sites must process their own orders and follow consistent inventory procedures.